yatian-liu/yatian-liu.github.io/_posts/2020-07-14-mid-summer-report.md

 title: Mid-Summer Report for the Microphone Array Project
 ---

-This is my report for the work I did for the microphone array project after half of the summer vacation has passed and what I plan to achieve in the rest of the summer.
+This is my report for the work I have done for the microphone array project after half of the summer vacation has passed and what I plan to achieve in the rest of the summer.

 ## What I have done
 At the beginning of May, I was admitted to the SPQR Lab for the microphone array